TechGnosis and the Mystical Life of Information

 Davis's core claim is that communications technologies do more than transmit messages.
 They change what kinds of unseen worlds feel plausible.
 A new medium reorganizes distance, presence, memory, voice, embodiment, agency, and community.
 Once those categories shift, older religious and esoteric patterns return in new technical clothing.

-This is why the book is useful beside cybernetics, media ecology, and platform studies.
+This is why the book is useful beside cybernetics, media ecology, platform studies, and current AI governance.
 It does not ask only what a device does.
 It asks what the device lets people imagine about mind, matter, signal, spirit, control, escape, and salvation.
 The internet did not invent the desire to leave the body, contact hidden intelligences, read secret patterns, or find a total map.
 It gave those desires a new interface.

 The title's "gnosis" matters.
 Davis is interested in the hunger for direct, hidden knowledge: the sense that ordinary reality is a veil and that the initiated can read the code behind the world.
 That pattern can produce art, insight, and serious religious experimentation.
 It can also produce paranoia, elite self-mythology, body hatred, conspiratorial certainty, and contempt for ordinary social repair.